FreakC-Foundation/FreakC/TUTORIAL.md

 	PoopFnc[fnc] nextcode
 	Swear[fnc] Done^!

+# Import pre-built libraries
+To import a pre-built library, use:

+	Fuck[fnc] lib_name

+All libraries:
+<li>float - Used to declare variables as float.
+Usage: PoopFloat[fnc] "variable_name" "value"</li>

 # Use Batch in FreakC
 Unlike all the previous release, now FreakC support writing Batch without any other commands.
 So you can actually learn Batch and write Batch codes in FreakC.